Mae Jemison: Post-NASA career

 Jemison served on the board of directors of the World Sickle Cell Foundation from 1990 to 1992.
 In 1993, she founded The Jemison Group Inc., a consulting firm which considers the sociocultural impact of technological advancements and design.

-Jemison also founded the Dorothy Jemison Foundation for Excellence and named the foundation in honor of her mother.
+Jemison also founded the Dorothy Jemison Foundation for Excellence, naming it in honor of her mother.
 One of the projects of the foundation is The Earth We Share, a science camp for students aged 12 to 16.
 Founded in 1994, camps have been held at Dartmouth College, Colorado School of Mines, Choate Rosemary Hall and other sites in the United States, as well as internationally in South Africa, Tunisia, and Switzerland.
+Jemison stated that the goal of these four-week long, residential programs is to increase scientific literacy by developing the students’ abilities in both critical thinking and problem solving.
+Students accomplish this by working in teams and using the scientific method to identify and solve a real problem facing their communities.
 The Dorothy Jemison Foundation also sponsors other events and programs, including the Shaping the World essay competition, Listening to the Future (a survey program that targets obtaining opinions from students), Earth Online (an online chatroom that allows students to safely communicate and discuss ideas on space and science), and the Reality Leads Fantasy Gala.

 Jemison was a professor of environmental studies at Dartmouth College from 1995 to 2002 where she directed the Jemison Institute for Advancing Technology in Developing Countries.
 In 1999, she also became an Andrew D. White Professor-at-Large at Cornell University.
 Jemison continues to advocate strongly in favor of science education and getting minority students interested in science.
 She is a member of various scientific organizations, such as the American Medical Association, the American Chemical Society, the Association of Space Explorers and the American Association for the Advancement of Science.

 In 1999, Jemison founded BioSentient Corp and obtained the license to commercialize AFTE, the technique she and Mohri tested on themselves during STS-47.

 In 2012, Jemison made the winning bid for the DARPA 100 Year Starship project through the Dorothy Jemison Foundation for Excellence.
 The Dorothy Jemison Foundation for Excellence was awarded a $500,000 grant for further work.
 The new organization maintained the organizational name 100 Year Starship.
 Jemison is the current principal of the 100 Year Starship.

 In 2018, she collaborated with Bayer Crop Science and National 4-H Council for the initiative named Science Matters which was aimed at encouraging young children to understand and pursue agricultural sciences.